Our 2-Week Cambodia Destination and Accommodation Guide for Families

 Where to stay: Siem Reap Rooms Guesthouse: We really enjoyed the Siem Reap Rooms Guesthouse.
-There was plenty of space, air con and a nice warm shower.
-It was high season (Chinese New Year) so at $30 a night we felt this room provided good value for the money.
+There was plenty of space, air con, and a nice warm shower.
+It was the high season (Chinese New Year) so at $30 a night we felt this room provided good value for the money.
 The rooms were clean and the beds were comfy.
 Probably the best part was Lisa the hotel owner who greeted us on arrival, had a tuk-tuk waiting at the bus station when we arrived and arranged activities for our family for the entire week.
 She is extremely helpful and a wealth of information which made a big difference!
 The WiFi was good throughout the building and although breakfast wasn’t included in our price they had a good, well-priced options from the kitchen downstairs.
 The only drawback (which other reviewers have mentioned here) is the dark alleyway which feels a bit “sketchy” at night, but it is really only 2 short blocks and not that big of a deal.
 If you aren’t comfortable walking you can easily grab a tuk-tuk to Pub street which takes less than 2 minutes and is $1.
-Compared to some of he bigger hotels in the area I feel Siem Reap Rooms Guesthouse has more charm and character, being on a back street a bit removed from all he action means it is quite at night.
+Compared to some of the bigger hotels in the area I feel Siem Reap Rooms Guesthouse has more charm and character, being on a back street a bit removed from all the action means it is quiet at night.
 I prefer this location and the smaller space any day over one of the big “resort” hotels that are 5 times the price and feel far removed from the Cambodia you came to see.
 A big plus for families – it is close to the Grasshopper Bike Shop where you can book a wonderful ride for your family through the Cambodian countryside or tour the temples.
 Oh, make sure to ask for a guide the day you tour the temples, the hooked us up with an amazing English speaking guide… Well, worth $35 for the day!!!

 WiFi – Excellent!